How to demonstrate the key skills every recruiter wants to see in training contract applications

 This doesn’t mean that you have to like everyone you come across, but it does mean that you have to be able to work professionally alongside many different kinds of people, some of whom probably won’t have much in common with you.

 Your ability to take the initiative and lead the way will also be being considered, but you have to be careful – you don’t want to cross the line between providing ideas and organisation, and being overbearing and unwilling to listen to others.
-As someone seeking a training contract, pupillage or work experience, trying to come across as a little Napoleon is not a good idea.
+As someone seeking a training contract, pupillage or work experience, coming across like Napoleon is not a good idea.
 At this stage, it is more important to show that you are a good team player, but are capable of acting with initiative.

 How to demonstrate it